ixkaito/bathe/README.md

 # Bathe

-__WordPress Starter Theme for Gulp__

-## Version

-0.3.0
+__WordPress starter theme including full setup for Gulp, Sass, Autoprefixer, Bourbon/Neat/Bitters, Browserify, Imagemin, Browsersync, etc.__

 ## Features

 - Gulp
 - Sass
 - Autoprefixer
-- Bourbon
-- Neat
-- Bitters
-- Imagemin
+- Bourbon/Neat/Bitters
 - Browserify
 - Watchify
 - UglifyJS
+- Imagemin
-- Browser-Sync
+- Browsersync

 Bourbon is a lightweight Sass framework.
 If you don't use it, it will do nothing to your CSS file.